Test the Water Year 6 sailing

-Test the Water – Sailing for all Isle of Wight Year 6 School Children
+Sailing for all Island year 6 School Children

 We believe the Test the Water programme helps in terms of breaking down barriers on the Island; sailing is often viewed as an elitist sport– we are seeking to change this stigma locally, providing all youngsters with the opportunity to experience the thrill of sailing and watersports, regardless of their background.

 Since 2014, 4,880 Year 6 students have taken part in the Test the Water programme and this academic year (2019) 1,290 children will have the opportunity to take part in a half-day session from 44 Island Primary Schools.